-- 4(i) Pecuniary conflicts of interest must be managed in one of two ways: - (a) by not participating in consideration of, or decision making in relation to, the matter in which you have the pecuniary conflict of interest and the matter being allocated to another person for consideration or determination, or - (b) if the pecuniary conflict of interest arises in relation to a matter under consideration at a council or committee meeting, by managing the conflict of interest by complying with clauses 4.16 and 4.17.

-4(ii) In respect of any decision taken in managing a pecuniary conflict of interest a permanent file note of the decision and course of action to be followed must be retained in Council's Electronic Document Records Management System and all other affected council officials notified of the arrangement.
+- 4(i) Pecuniary conflicts of interest must be managed in one of two ways: - (a) by not participating in consideration of, or decision making in relation to, the matter in which you have the pecuniary conflict of interest and the matter being allocated to another person for consideration or determination, or - (b) if the pecuniary conflict of interest arises in relation to a matter under consideration at a council or committee meeting, by managing the conflict of interest by complying with clause 4.12 or 4.14. - 4(ii) In respect of any decision taken in managing a pecuniary conflict of interest a permanent file note of the decision and course of action to be followed must be retained in Council's Electronic Document Records Management System and all other affected council officials notified of the arrangement.

-What disclosures must be made by a councillor?
+What disclosures must be made by a designated person?